-Monique's artwork has been featured in The Annual Book Collection of The National Library of Honduras Juan Ramon Molina BINAH with the titled works “Azul”, “Serenitud” and “La Leona”.
-Professional Art Mag in the Artist Spotlight Gallery, among illustrations and covers of several paintings and illustrations that have graced the covers of books such as The Anthology of Poetry by the Association of Writers of Honduras ANDEH, children’s books such as “Las Historias de Natalia, Silencios Habitados, Cuentos Africa (Spain), literary journals, The prestigious Naples Illustrated Charity Register magazines, The SWFL Spotlight Magazines Estero, Naples and Bonita Springs with art covers and interview.
+Some of Monique's artwork have been featured in The Annual Book Collection of The National Library of Honduras Juan Ramon Molina BINAH with the titled works Azul, Serenitud and La Leona, Professional Art Mag, Artist Portfolio Magazine.
+Illustrations and paintings have graced the covers of books and magazines such as The Anthology of Poetry by the Association of Writers of Honduras ANDEH, children’s books such as Las Historias de Natalia, Silencios Habitados (Honduras), Cuentos África (Spain), literary journals, The Naples Illustrated: Charity Register magazines, The Spotlight Magazines.

-Among her winnings with posters, “Enlightenment” was the design contest winner of The Friends of the American Latino Museum theme “To Illuminate the American Story for All.”
+Among her winnings with posters, Enlightenment was the design contest winner of The Friends of the American Latino Museum theme To Illuminate the American Story for All.
 During the 6th Annual Design Contest.
-The design that will be featured in the historic campaign to create the first National Museum in Washington, D.C., dedicated to honoring the contributions of American Latinos.
+Rising Notes poster winner of the 9th Annual poster contest, The Sunny Isles Beach Jazz fest.

-Public Installations in The Boardroom of Collier County Commissioners Board, Naples, FL, Selected Billboard Image Exhibit hosted by Embracing our Differences, creating awareness.
+Public Installation in The Boardroom of Collier County Commissioners Board, Naples, FL, Selected Billboard Image Exhibit in Sarasota, Florida.
 Third place in the Photograph competition, in the professional category, celebrated by PLAN International in Honduras.
-Selected winner with the photo titled “Entorno Magico " Representing Honduras in the international juried photo exhibition, organized by the Hispanic Canadian Arts and Cultural Association, during a celebration of the diversity and vibrancy of the cultures in the 41 Pan American countries through the lens of photography.
+Selected winner with the photo titled Entorno Mágico Representing Honduras in the International juried photo exhibition, organized by the Hispanic Canadian Arts and Cultural Association, during a celebration of the diversity and vibrancy of the cultures in the 41 Pan American countries through the lens of photography.
 Toronto, Canada.
 Mural award for creating the winning mural concept for the Harry Chapin Food Bank of Southwest Florida, Fort Myers, Florida.
-Honorable Mention in ceramics "Metamorphosis: Man-Nature" during the III Biennale of Arts of Latin America and The Caribbean sponsored by The CAC-UNAH, and Honorable Mention for “Mother” during the IHCI Biennale of Latin America and The Caribbean celebrated in Honduras.
-Honorable Recognition for the beautification of the ENO, Escuela Normal del Occidente, with the mural "Un Tributo a los Educadores " to educators, inspired in the landscape of one of the most important sites in the region, as represented, The Chiligatoro lagoon.
+Honorable Mention in ceramics Metamorphosis: Man-Nature during the III Biennale of Arts of Latin America and The Caribbean sponsored by The CAC-UNAH, and Honorable Mention for Mother during the IHCI Biennale of Latin America and The Caribbean celebrated in Honduras.
+Honorable Recognition for the beautification of the Campus of La Escuela Normal del Occidente, with the mural Un Tributo a los Educadores, inspired in the landscape of one of the most important sites in the region, The Chiligatoro lagoon.
 La Esperanza, Intibuca, Honduras.

 Art has been my drive, my purpose and motivation in life.
 It has allowed me to express myself, in ways that I couldn't otherwise do.
 Art has enabled me to expand my socio-historical and cultural reality beyond its parameters.
 In short, the biological-cultural ethnic groups in our country and elsewhere are fascinating, making us unique and special, worth unraveling.